-- Worry:“What does the future hold?”
-Looking ahead you wonder about what your life will be like in the coming weeks, months, and years.
+- Worry: “What does the future hold?”
+Looking ahead, you naturally wonder what your life will be like in the coming weeks, months and years.

 - Confusion: “What does all this mean?”
 You want to know exactly what is happening and why.

 - Betrayal/Anger: “How could my body have failed me?”.
-Although you have had occasional physical ailments, you never have had a serious condition and feel that your once-reliable body has betrayed you, and is no longer “you”.
+Although you have had occasional physical ailments, you never have had a serious condition and feel that your once-reliable body has betrayed you.

 - Resolve: “I can deal with this – passive acceptance is not an answer”.
-It’s perfectly normal to experience all of the above reactions, but when you decide to move beyond them and learn the habits and skills of the “powerful patient”, you are taking your first step towards living well.
+It’s perfectly normal to experience all of the above reactions, but when you decide to move beyond them and learn the habits and skills of the “powerful patient”, you are beginning to taking charge of yourself.

-Reacting to your reactions – your attitude is critical to making the first step in learning how to build coping skills
+Reacting to your reactions: Your attitude is critical when it comes to building coping skills

 - Choose to manage stress and worry - although these can never be totally eliminated, they can be managed

-- Choose to enjoy things you have always enjoyed - realize that although things have changed with your physical condition, your interests, hobbies, relationships, and most professional skills are still there, and with exceptions concerning physical activity, you can attend to them.
+- Choose to enjoy things you have always enjoyed - realize that although things have changed with your physical condition, your interests, hobbies, relationships, and most professional skills still exist and, with exceptions concerning physical activity, you can still enjoy them.